Phil Lucas

 Phil Lucas (1942 – February 4, 2007) was an American filmmaker of mostly Native American themes.
 He was an actor, writer, producer, director and editor for more than 100 films/documentaries or television programs starting as early as 1979 when he wrote/co-produced and co-directed Images of Indians for PBS - a five-part series exploring the problem of Indian stereotypes as portrayed and perpetuated by Hollywood Westerns.

 Early life

-Born in 1942 in Phoenix, Arizona, United States to the Choctaw Native American Nation, in his early twenties Lucas was a musician in New York but giving up alcohol drove him to leave for Central America where he took up photography and worked for advertising agencies.
+Born in 1942 in Phoenix, Arizona, United States to the Choctaw Nation of Oklahoma, in his early twenties Lucas was a musician in New York but giving up alcohol drove him to leave for Central America where he took up photography and worked for advertising agencies.
 In the early- to mid-1960s Lucas became a member of the Baháʼí Faith and contributed songs such as Mount Your Steeds, O Heroes of God! and World Citizen, among other songs on an LP record re-released as a CD Fire & Snow.
 He also spoke at least one Baháʼí Conference (see links below).
 Lucas returned to American West and took up filmmaking after surviving the 1972 earthquake in Managua, Nicaragua.